Helping to create inclusive apprenticeship programs for people with disabilities

 Tony Granillo served in the Army for 14 years until he suffered multiple traumatic brain injuries.
 Through our partners at Apprenti, he secured an apprenticeship with Amazon Web Services (AWS) and was later offered a full-time position at AWS as a Solutions Architect.
 Find out more about Tony’s apprenticeship journey.

-We provide technical assistance to our partners to support their role in advancing inclusive apprenticeship programs that train apprentices to enter into growing fields.
-We work with 13 intermediary programs in industries including technology, healthcare, clean energy, and human resources, providing technical assistance to meet their goals.
-Visit PIA’s Intermediaries page for a full list of PIA’s partners.
+We provide technical assistance to our partners to support their role in advancing inclusive apprenticeship programs that train apprentices to enter growing fields.
+We have worked with intermediary programs in industries including technology, healthcare, clean energy, and HR, providing technical assistance to help them meet their goals.
+Visit PIA’s Intermediaries page for a list of PIA’s current partners.

 We take pride in our work, which is why we are so excited when organizations and news outlets share what we do with their audiences.
-Our materials have been published in over 70 news outlets, blogs, and newsletters, including:
+PIA and our resources have been mentioned in over 100 news outlets, blogs, and newsletters, including:

 We help employers and apprenticeship leaders respond to pressing issues: